GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: Related Work

-GPT for Robotics \cite{vemprala2023chatgpt} discusses the application of the GPT model, which is based on natural language processing, in the field of robotics.
-By incorporating prompt engineering design principles and creating a sophisticated function library, GPT can be adapted to various robotic tasks and simulators, demonstrating its potential in the robotics domain.
-Although LLMs possess strong analytical capabilities for existing knowledge, they struggle to explain non-linguistic environments such as physical settings.
-Huang et al.'s work\cite{huang2023grounded} utilizes the semantic knowledge of language models and accounts for external environmental factors by constructing action sequences, which may be achieved based on a foundational model that integrates language models and environmental factors.
-These works highlight the immense potential of introducing LLMs like GPT into the field of embodied intelligence.
-In this paper, we investigate the exploration of gesture synthesis through text parsing using GPT.
+ChatGPT for Robotics \cite{15} discusses the application of the ChatGPT model, which is based on natural language processing in robotics.
+By incorporating prompt engineering design principles and creating a sophisticated function library, ChatGPT can be adapted to various robotic tasks and simulators, demonstrating its potential in the robotics domain.
+However, while LLMs possess strong analytical capabilities for existing knowledge, they face challenges in explaining non-linguistic environments such as physical settings.
+To address this, Huang et al.'s work \cite{32} utilize semantic knowledge from language models and consider external environmental factors by constructing action sequences.
+This foundational model integrates language models and environmental factors to achieve action-based reasoning.
+VoxPoser \cite{33} proposes a framework for mapping language instructions to trajectories for robot operations, achieving impressive results across multiple robot manipulation tasks.These works highlight the immense potential of introducing LLMs like ChatGPT into the field of embodied intelligence.
+Additionally, MotionGPT \cite{34} proposes a unified motion-language model, which is pre-trained based on an motion vocabulary .
+This approach demonstrates promising results in various tasks, including motion prediction.
+This paper aims to explore a method for synthesizing co-speech gestures using text parsing results based on LLMs.